 Butter coffee in the morning will provide many of the benefits of fasting while also giving you fuel to keep you on top of your game.
 It will also ease you into fasting and give your body time to adapt.

-After awhile, the idea of eating whole food in the morning will seem bizarre to you.
-Around this time you should experiment with going without coffee or food in the morning.
+After a while, the idea of eating whole food in the morning will seem bizarre to you.
+Around this time, you should experiment with going without coffee or food in the morning.

 I wish you the best on your fasting journey.
 Let me know if you have any questions or comments.
 I’ll help where I can.

-Remember, before you attempt any new diet or fasting protocol, please consult your doctor.
+Before attempting any new diet or fasting protocol, please consult your doctor.
 All of these methods are to be used at your own risk.

 I hope you’ll become interested enough in IF to give it a shot.

-It really is life-changing.
+It is life-changing.